Garlic Shrimp Spaghetti

 • In a large pot of boiling salted water, cook the pasta according to package instructions; drain well and reserve 1 cup of pasta water.

-• In the same skillet, add the remaining butter and garlic and cook until fragrant, about one minute.
-Turn off the heat, add the lemon juice, pasta water and parmesan cheese and stir to combine.
-Transfer the spaghetti to the skillet and toss with the sauce.
+• Lower the heat to medium, and in the same skillet, add the remaining butter and garlic and cook until fragrant, about one minute.
+Add the parmesan cheese, lemon and pasta water and stir to combine to create a sauce.

 Notes